Applying for a Home

 - Total price based on our cost to build the home, income and ability to pay

-- You must demonstrate that you have shown some financial stability in the past and that you understand the importance of making your mortgage payments on time
+- You must demonstrate that you have shown some financial stability in the past and that you understand the importance of making your housing payments on time

 - Percentage of monthly income going towards housing

-- Your total income should fall within these guidelines of 30% to 60% of AMI (Area Median Income) in order to be considered to be a partnering family
+- Your total income should fall within the guidelines of 30% to 60% of AMI (Area Median Income) in order to be considered to be a partnering family

 3. WILLINGNESS TO PARTNER

 - The relationship FVHFH has with the families in considered a partnership meaning we work together to provide for each other’s needs

 - We need to raise money and awareness for FVHH and as a selected family you will be asked to share your story, speak with the media and churches and help at fundraising events